GrieferAtWork/deemon/README.md

   - A fully featured C preprocessor (it's a highly advanced version of tpp, including all of its extensions)
   - The <code>\_\_nth</code> keyword being used to select secondary variable matches.

-### Deprecated features (discouraged usage, but continued maintainance)
+### Deprecated features (discouraged usage, but continued maintainance for now)
   - <code>#include \<...\></code> You really shouldn't be including files any more. - Use modules instead (they're way better)
   - Various minor syntax changes to steer usercode to being more uniform (warned about in new code; ignored in legacy code)
-  - The dedicated syntax for cells (<code>\<foo\></code> is deprecated and not encouraged)
+  - The dedicated syntax for cells (<code>\<foo\></code> is deprecated and very much discouraged)
     - Use <code>cell from deemon</code> instead.
+    - Also note that with the introduction of global variables, cell indirection is no longer required in most cases

 ### Dropped features
   - C-emulation of <code>struct</code>, <code>extern</code>, <code>union</code>, etc.
-    - The runtime-aspect is still available through ctypes (http://localhost:8080/modules/ctypes), however don't have a dedicated syntax any more
+    - The runtime-aspect is still available through ctypes (http://localhost:8080/modules/ctypes), however no longer has a dedicated syntax
     - Maintained C-like features that won't go away:
       - C-like casts <code>(int)x</code> (same as <code>int(x)</code>)
       - C-like variable declarations <code>int x = y;</code> (same as <code>local x = int(y);</code>)